Green Energy

 Electric Vehicle Facilitation

 As we set out towards a ‘greener environment’ and government acting sternly towards achieving the targets, the emergence of electrically powered vehicles are more evident than ever before.
-The Electric Vehicles (EVs) policy by the Delhi Government aimed at boosting the adoption of cleaner vehicles in the national capital.
-The policy was crafted recognizing EV adoption requires favorable incentives and subsidies to kick-start the adoption of electric vehicles in Delhi.
-The three-year policy is aimed at bringing 25% of vehicle registration to account from EVs.
+The Electric Vehicles (EV) policy by the Delhi Government aimed at boosting the adoption of cleaner vehicles in the national capital.
+The policy was crafted recognizing EV adoption requires favourable incentives and subsidies to kick-start the adoption of electric vehicles in Delhi.
+The three-year policy is aimed at bringing 25% of vehicle registration to account from EV.
 The policy adequately incentives and addresses all concerned stakeholders to ensure that the incentives are available to all – customers, EV charge point operators, including battery swapping service providers, and opens opportunities for those serving battery recycling ecosystem.